-As Third Space Performance Lab with scholar/performer, Shanti Pillai, Marc continues to perform, To the Academy, a performative lecture that was presented in Spring '19 as a resident artist performance at UC Berkeley.
-Third Space has performed at GATI Institute in Delhi, UCLA, USC's Roski Talks, Brown University and Cal State Long Beach.
+As Third Space Performance Lab with scholar/performer, Shanti Pillai, Marc looks forward the Oct '22 presentation of, To the Academy, a multi-media performance to be staged at The Clark Institute in Williamstown, MA.
+Third Space has performed at GATI Institute in Delhi, UC Berkeley, UCLA, USC's Roski Talks, Brown University and Cal State Long Beach.
 In 2016, Third Space were artists-in- residence at Brown University and RISD's, CoLab, a summer institute for collaborative performance.
 In 2016, Pillai and Gomes directed, Bird in the Hand by Jorge Ignatio Cortinãs.

 In 2010, Marc and chef Joe DiMaggio Jr. wrote and created The Lost Chronicles of Food for broadcast TV.
 The show highlights the foodways and cooking methods that contributed to the development of early human societies and cultures.
 MaxMedia and Odyssey Entertainment developed the project for television.

 In 2009 Marc received a UNIDO Cinematic & Entrepreneurial Motivation Award (CEMA) for his screenplay adaptation of the classic Caribbean novel, Corentyne Thunder by Edgar Mittelholzer.
 The CEMA was presented to film makers whose work was representative of emerging voices in Caribbean cinema.
 In 2002 Marc’s short film, Stir Crazy, played film festivals across North America.